 Tell your healthcare provider if you:

-- Are pregnant or think that you might be pregnant.
-The scan may not be safe for the fetus.
+- Are pregnant or think that you might be pregnant since the scan may not be safe for

 Certain things can make a lung scan less accurate.
 These include:

 - Having radioactive tracer in your body from another recent nuclear medicine test

 - Structural problem in your chest

 - Ventilation scan mask that is loose or does not fit well

 How do I get ready for a lung scan?

 - Your healthcare provider will explain the procedure to you.
 Ask him or her any questions

 - You may be asked to sign a consent form that gives permission to do the scan.
 Read

 the form carefully and ask questions if anything is not clear.